-Monroeville Local Schools has implemented a service learning requirement for all of its students.
+Monroeville Local Schools has a service-learning requirement for all of its students.
 Students are required to obtain 40 hours of service learning to graduate.
-Due to the complications of the COVID-19 pandemic, Monroeville Local Schools has amended the service learning requirement for the class of 2024 down to a total of 30 hours.
-Classes of 2025 and beyond revert back to the 40-hour requirement.
+Please refer to our Service-Learning tab on the Monroeville High School webpage.

 Before you know it, you'll be receiving your high school diploma.
 Ohio is giving you new ways to show the world what you can do with it.